dalenewman/Transformalize.Transform.Jace/README.md

 ### Overview

-This adds an eval transform to Transformalize using [Jace.NET](https://github.com/pieterderycke/Jace).
+This adds a [Jace.NET](https://github.com/pieterderycke/Jace) transform to Transformalize.
 It is a plug-in compatible with Transformalize 0.3.7-beta.

 Build the Autofac project and put it's output into Transformalize's *plugins* folder.